 Combined degree: Occupational Therapy M.S. and Dr.O.T.

-The combined master of science and doctor of occupational therapy program at Grand Valley State University offer students the opportunity to earn two degrees, meeting their unique personal, academic, and career goals.
+The combined master of science and doctor of occupational therapy program at Grand Valley State University offers current qualified OT students the opportunity to earn two degrees, meeting their unique personal, academic, and career goals.
 Pursuing a combined degree can reduce the cost and total time required to complete both.

 The combined degree program allows students to complete the master's and doctorate OT programs with nine credits counting towards both degrees.
 It is an ideal pathway for students seeking advanced practice skills in OT preparing them for advocacy, leadership, and teaching opportunities.